-When a new staffing request is being recommended, a summary statement expressing the requirement for the position will be presented to Council as part of the annual budget process.
+When a new staffing request is being recommended, a summary statement expressing the requirement for the position will bean operating business case will be presented to Council as part of the annual budget process.
 Only in unique circumstances will such a request be considered during the course of the year.
-The financial costing relating to a new staffing request shall be based on a start date of April 1 and be budgeted at step three (3) on the appropriate salary grid level or an equivalent as defined within the relevant collective agreement.
+The financial costing relating to a new staffing request shall be based on a start date of April 1 and be budgeted at step three four (34) on the appropriate salary grid level or an equivalent as defined within the relevant collective agreement.